Freedom-of-Form-Foundation/FFFTail/README.md

 Github Repository containing relevant work files for the Freedom of Form Foundation's Enhanced Tail project!

 ## What's inside:
-### B6.1 Hardware Code
+### B7 Hardware Code
 - Current Stable release of the code
+- Structurally very different from the b6 lineage of code; Much more simplified, both for readability and functionality
-- Capable of achieving a fairly consistent sample rate in the range of 1024Hz
+- Capable of achieving a consistent sample rate of 1024Hz
-- Structurally very similar to the b6 code
 - Fixed the overflow bug in the esp32's output of time

-### B7 Hardware Code
+- Has Bluetooth, has not been tested, but should function

+### Serial Speed Test USB1
+- Testing code for measuring serial speed and help with debugging
-- Structurally very different from the b6 lineage of code
+- contains essentially the most basic version of the code possible
-- Attempts to make things more efficient by simplifying them
-- Unfished/Nonfunctional, more of a preview into future revisions
+- no bluetooth integration, all data is sent over USB serial
+- very simple and easy to follow

 ### Grapher.py
 - Designed to read the serial data from the esp32 (or similar hardware) and live graph it in a human readable format